 You want all the goods

-You shouldn't consider the official Nintendo Switch Pro Controller as an option, you should consider it as the option.
+You shouldn't consider the official Nintendo Switch Pro Controller as an option, you should consider it as the only option.
 Nintendo gives you everything you're looking for in this package.
+Even if it's a pricier choice, once you dive in, you'll realize that it's not much of a choice at all.

-It's more ergonomic than the HORIPAD, and attention has clearly been paid to ensuring its contours and curves provide more comfortable gaming sessions.
-It feels like a high quality, reliable piece of equipment rather than something that could fall apart in your hands.
+It's more ergonomic than the HORIPAD, and attention has clearly been paid to ensuring that its contours and curves provide more comfortable gaming sessions.
+It feels like a high-quality, reliable piece of equipment rather than something that could fall apart in your hands.
 Its grip will prove particularly valuable when playing intense games like Super Smash Bros.
 Ultimate or Diablo 3.

 |Buttons||8 Face Buttons, 4 Shoulders, 2 Analog Sticks, D-Pad||8 Face Buttons, 4 Shoulders, 2 Analog Sticks, D-Pad, Turbo|